visual-framework/vf-core/components/vf-banner-elixir/README.md

 ## Install

 This repository is distributed with [npm][https://www.npmjs.com/].
-After [installing npm][https://www.npmjs.com/get-npm] and [yarn](https://classic.yarnpkg.com/en/docs/install), you can install `vf-banner-elixir` with this command.
+After [installing npm][https://www.npmjs.com/get-npm] and [yarn](https://classic.yarnpkg.com/en/docs/install), you can install `vf-banner-elixir` and the supporting `vf-banner` with this command.

 ```
-$ yarn add --dev @visual-framework/vf-banner-elixir
+$ yarn add --dev @visual-framework/vf-banner-elixir @visual-framework/vf-banner
 ```

 ### JS